huangch/PyCudaSampling/README.md

-# PyCudaSampling: A Python Package for Accerelated Image Sampling using CUDA
+# PyCudaSampling: A Python Package for Image Sampling based on CUDA

 This package is a python 2/3 package providing GPU-accelerated image sampling.